Healthy Homes Assessment Waiohiki

 Heating Waiohiki

-Rental properties in Waiohiki require a reliable source of heating that can heat the largest or main living space to a minimum of 18 degrees Celsius, even on the coldest winter days.
-This is the minimum temperature indoors suggested by the World Health Organisation for people’s physical health and mental wellbeing.
+Rental properties in Waiohiki require a reliable source of heating that can heat the main or largest living area to at minimum 18 degrees Celsius, even on the coldest days of the year.
+This is the minimum temperature indoors suggested by the World Health Organisation for people’s physical health and mental well-being.

-The source of heat requirements for it to be permanent (i.e., not portable), at least 1.5 horsepower in capacity, and must meet the minimum capacity for heating required in the living area.
-A Heating Assessment Tool can be used to determine if the existing fix heater(s) are sufficient or if you’ll require to "top up" with a new heater.
-Open fires and unflued combustion heaters like the portable LPG bottle heaters aren’t considered to be safe heating options under Healthy Homes Standard.
-Healthy Homes Standard.
+The source of heating needs for it to be permanent (i.e. not portable) with at minimum 1.5 kW of heating capacity, and meet the minimum requirement for heat capacity in the living area.
+A Heating Assessment Tool may be used to check if the current fixed heater(s) are sufficient or whether you will need to ‘top up’ by adding a second heater.
+Fires that are open and unflued heaters like the portable LPG bottle heaters are not considered to be suitable heating options for those following the Healthy Homes Standard.

-If the heating system you offer is an electric heater or heat pump, it requirements to have a thermostat.
-This will make the heating more uniform and effective.
-For most houses, larger fixed heating equipment like wood burners, heat pumps pellet burners, flued gas heaters are necessary.
-However, in some cases like small apartments small apartments, a smaller electric fixed heater may be sufficient.
+If the heating you provide is an electric heater (or heat pump), it must include the thermostat.
+This will make your heating more consistent and efficient.
+For most properties, larger fixed heating systems such as wood burners, heat pumps pellet burners, flued gas heaters are necessary.
+In certain situations, like apartments with small spaces small apartments, a smaller electric fixed heater may be sufficient.

-If your living space already has a permanent heating source like an air conditioner, it might just require a top up to meet the standards.
-Certain kinds of heaters cannot be used to meet the standard because they’re costly, not affordable to run, or are unsafe to operate.
+If the living area is already equipped with a fixed heating source like heat pumps, it might just need a top up to be able to meet the standards.
+Certain types of heaters cannot be used to achieve the quality since they’re either expensive, inefficient and/or unsafe to run.

 Ventilation Waiohiki

-The ventilation standard is all about recognising it is that dry air is less difficult to heat, and that a property that is well ventilated is less likely to grow mould and damp.
+The ventilation quality is all about recognising it is that dried air can be much easier to heat, and that an apartment that is well-ventilated is less likely to grow damp and mould.

-Bedrooms, living rooms, dining rooms, and kitchens are considered to be liveable spaces.
-Spaces that connect, such as the hallways are not liveable , and thus do not need an opening door or window.
+Bedrooms, living rooms, kitchens, and dining areas are considered to be liveable spaces.
+Connecting spaces such as the hallway aren’t considered liveable , and thus don’t require an opening door or window.

-Bathrooms, kitchens, and any other room in your home that has shower, bath or cooktop, or any other moisture generating item will require adequate extractor fans that are vented towards the outside.
-Our Healthy Homes Assessment service will check that there is adequate ventilation in every living space, including suitable extractor fans for areas that are high in moisture.
+All kitchens and bathrooms, and any other room in your home with a bath, shower or cooktop, or any other moisture generating item will need adequate extractor fans that can be vented towards the outside.
+This Healthy Homes Assessment service will ensure that there is sufficient ventilation in every living space, including suitable extractor fans in areas with high moisture.

 building ventilation inspections